intbio/histonedb/CURATED_SET/README.md

 - Classification is hierarchical.
 - Top level is type: H3, H4, H2A, H2B or Archaeal
 - Next level is top-level variants, e.g. canonical H2A in Metazoa
-- Variants always specify in their name the taxonomic span of this particular variant.
+- Variants may specify in their name the taxonomic span of the particular variant (this is usually reserved for highly taxa specific variants).
+Additional information on taxanomic span is given in the description of the variant.
 - Every variant has an id of the following form VARIANTNAME_(Taxanomic_span)
 - Variant ids are case-insensitive in the database, but during representation case is important.
 - Variants also have a full name.
 E.g.
 - We can subdivide a variant into sub-variants from different taxonomic groups, only if they do not have known common functional subvariants (NOTE: this may change as our knowledge advances).
 I.e. we give priority to functional similarity above taxanomic similarity.
+- Sub-variants always specify in their name the taxonomic span of this particular sub-variant.
 - Viral_H2A, Vrial_H2B ... for viral histones.
 - Unclassified_H2A,
 - Fields to include in variant description: name, description, taxonomic_span, alternate_names, publications, members